xinzhan/core-services.en/help/interface/core_services/map-report-suite.md

 ---

 # Map report suites to an organization

+Learn how to map one or multiple report suites to an organization.

 ## Map report suites to an organization {#topic_7C4740559EAC4E0FA5F8DEF886B580DA}
 >Learn how to map one or multiple report suites to an organization.Experience Cloud services (such as Experience Cloud ID service and the People core service) are associated with an organization instead of an individual report suite.
 To ensure that these services operate correctly, each Analytics report suite must be mapped to an organization.
 The mapping process: